coq/coq/doc/sphinx/proof-engine/ltac2.rst

 Earlier, we said that "the `Proofview.tactic` monad is essentially an IO monad together with backtracking state representing the proof state."
-What this means is that all Ltac2 expressions of type `a` implicitly return, not just a value of type `a`, but also an exception handler which will be used if a computation "downstream" raises an exception.
+What this means is that all Ltac2 expressions of type `'a` implicitly return, not just a value of type `'a`, but also an exception handler which will be used if a computation "downstream" raises an exception.
 This additional information is suppressed from the type system for readability.